elibroftw/blog.elijahlopez.ca/content/posts/energy-drink-reviews.md

 ### Reign Energy White Gummy Bear (9 / 10)

-I believe this is better than the Razzle Berry flavour, but I will have to taste again.
+I believe this is better than the Razzle Berry flavour, but I will have to taste the razzle berry again.
 There isn't exactly any bad points I can think of.
 This does have a slight taste like a gummy bear and it's not overpowering.

+I like this a lot.
+It definitely deserves the #1 spot.

 ### Reign Storm Grape (8.5 / 10)